BZFlag-Dev/bzflag.org/_documentation/user/slash_commands/record.md

 [SERVER->] Record buffer saved to: recordings\manualsave
 ```

 It is also possible to save a recent portion of the recording buffer by specifying a number of seconds after the filename.
 For example, to save the last 30 seconds, use `/record save somefile 30`.
-Because of how the recording system works, this will generally save a slightly larger duration.
+Because of how the recording system works, this will generally save with a slightly longer duration.

 ## Canceling an Active Recording